koimasshiro/koimasshiro/README.md

 Software Engineer
 -------------------------------------

 Solution-driven web developer adept at contributing to highly collaborative work environment and finding solutions.
-Proven experience developing consumer focused websites using MERN stack, ASP.NET MVC, C#.
+Proven experience developing consumer focused websites using MERN stack, ASP.NET MVC, C# and WordPress.
 Good knowledge of the best practices for web design, user experience, and speed.

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [ese.imhariagbe@gmail.com](mailto:ese.imhariagbe@gmail.com)